nus-cs2113-AY2122S1/ip/README.md

 Shows all tasks in the task list.

 ```
 Patchi: Here is the list of tasks you currently have!
-Work hard~ Œ(˙O˙)B
+Work hard~ (owo)B
 1. [T][ ] read book
 2. [D][ ] homework (by: Apr 13 2021)
 3. [E][ ] concert (at: May 13 2021)